Buenavista, Michoacán

 Buenavista is a municipality in the Mexican state of Michoacán.

 Political entity

-The municipality is located in the west of the state, 233 km from the state capital of Morelia.
+The municipality is located in the state of Michoacán de Ocampo, in western Mexico, 233 km from the state capital of Morelia.
 It has a territory of 922.15 km2, bordering the municipalities of Peribán, Tancítaro, Apatzingán, Aguililla and Tepalcatepec, with the state of Jalisco to the west.

+In 2020, the municipality had a total population of 45,538 residents.
+Of these, 23,007 were male (50.5%) and 22,531 were female (49.5%).

 The seat is Buenavista Tomatlán, with a population of about 8,500 people.
 This seat serves as the local government for the entire territory, with a municipal president, a syndic, and 7 representatives called regidors.
 Other principal communities include Carillo Puerto, Santa Ana Amatlán, Pizándaro and 18 de Marzo.
 The main economic activities of the municipalities are farming and ranching.

 Geography

 It has an average altitude of 450 m above sea level, being on the foothills of the Trans-Mexican Volcanic Belt and the valley formed by the Tepalcatepec River.
 Notable elevations include the hills called Zirapatiro, Del Azucar, Felipe Catlan, Los Osotes and Polon.
 This river accounts for most of the municipality's surface water, with the rest provided by springs and streams.